nehcgnak/CrackingMachineLearningInterview/README.md

         The algorithms which uses OVR are:
             1) Extreme learning Machines(ELM's)
-            2) Support Vector Machine(Classifiers)
+            2) Support Vector Machine (classifiers)
-            3) K Nearest Neighbours.(for neighbouring classes based on distances)
+            3) K Nearest Neighbours (for neighbouring classes based on distances)
             4) Naive Bayes (based on MAP : Maximum Posterior )
             5) Decision Trees(decision in subnodes after parent node has one feature)
             6) Neural Networks (different nets)